 Our Master of Science (MS) program is designed to meet the needs both of professionals seeking career advancement and students looking to move on to a Ph.D.
 While our program emphasizes applied physics, research opportunities in basic science are available as well as in physics education research and K12 teaching.
 Program features include:

-• Flexible course options with up to 12 units of electives included in each study plan.
-Although the average graduation time for our program is four semesters, part-time students may enroll in one course per semester if necessary and have up to five years to complete the program.
+Flexible course options with up to 12 units of electives included in each study plan.
+The average graduation time for our program is four semesters, but part-time students may enroll in one course per semester if necessary and have up to five years to complete the program.

 Professor Ionel Tifrea

 Department of Physics800 N State College BlvdCalifornia State University FullertonFullerton, CA 92834 USA